 What happens in relationships then?
 What happens when two (or more) mini cults decide to couple?

-The truest truth is that what’s most meaningful about life, and therefore what’s most meaningful about our most meaningful relationships, is how we are with others, how we respond in the moments where life is asking us to step outside ourselves for the benefit of someone or something else.
-Our personal ideologies cannot withstand the call of Love, for it includes the other and leaves nothing out.
+The truest truth is that what’s most meaningful about life, and therefore what’s most meaningful about our most meaningful relationships, is how we are with others, how we respond in the moments where life is asking us to step outside ourselves in service or for the benefit of someone or something else.
+In these moments we may be asked to lay aside our metaphorical swords as we come to see that our personal ideologies and fist-raising demands cannot withstand the call of Love, for it includes the other and leaves nothing out.
 We may disagree, perhaps vehemently, but the essence that unites us can never be extinguished.
 How could it be otherwise?

 Art Credit: The Large Figure Paintings, No 2 (1907), Hilma af Klint